Go to Bottom

 adapted from any source story, and it works surprisingly well.
 In fact,

-it's one of the best of the batch.
+it's arguably the best of the batch.
 These Sherlock

 Holmes TV movies work because everyone seems to be having fun doing